 What is Commercial Property Insurance?

 Commercial property insurance is also sometimes referred to as business property insurance or Commercial Buildings Insurance.
-So what does commercial property insurance cover?
+So what does it cover?
 Commercial property insurance covers damages that result from some natural disasters, theft, fires, and other hazards.
 It protects commercial property in much the same way that personal property insurance protects homeowners.

 It can cover damage incurred to your small business—whether you own, rent, or lease your building, or if you work out of your home.
 One caveat to note: If you work out of your home, your homeowner's insurance policy might not cover your business-related equipment or equipment you store there.
 Thus why it's important to consider a commercial property insurance coverage.